sensu/sensu-docs/content/sensu-go/5.2/getting-started/get-started.md

 ### Try Sensu Enterprise

-Sensu Enterprise offers features designed for enterprises, like LDAP authentication and enterprise-class support.
+Sensu Go offers license-activated features designed for enterprises, like LDAP authentication and enterprise-class support.

+- [Contact the sales team to schedule a demo][4]
 - [Learn more about Sensu Enterprise][3]
-- [Contact the Sensu sales team to schedule a demo][4]
 - [Get started with Sensu Enterprise][5]